-Leah Murphy and others in Learner Services (see Useful Contacts on page 6) will give you advice, information and guidance on various aspects of HE, such as fees and funding issues.
+Jamila, Michael and others in Learner Services (see Useful Contacts on page 6) will give you advice, information and guidance on various aspects of HE, such as fees and funding issues.
 Personal pastoral help is also available to you if you need it at any point during your course.

-Learner Services is based in the One Centre on A-floor.
+Learner Services is based on A-floor.